DamirTesnjak/candidates-applications/README.md

 NodeJS server or as a docker container, depending on installation.
 As in real application you must register then login to use it.
 All data and profile credentials ate saved on your local database.

-After you logged in click the button TUTORIAL (top right corner of a page) to start simple introduction about setting app necessary configurations in the app.
+After you logged in click the button TUTORIAL (top right corner of a page) to start simple introduction about setting the app with necessary configurations.

 App supports English, Slovenian, and Croatian language